 Our faculty have won Oscars, Emmys, Peabody Awards, and more!

-Our MA in Film and Media Arts is a 36-credit, 24-month program that will help you build a solid professional skill set in film, video, and digital media.
+Our MA in Film and Media Production is a 36-credit, 24-month program that will help you build a solid professional skill set in film, video, and digital media.
 You’ll acquire professional competencies in scriptwriting, cinematography, lighting, sound recording, and editing, while also learning the historical, conceptual, and aesthetic foundations and frameworks of the art form and the industry.

-Our MFA in Film and Electronic Media is a 54-credit, 36-month terminal degree that prepares you to teach at the university level.
+Our MFA in Film and Media Arts is a 54-credit, 36-month terminal degree that prepares you to teach at the university level.
 The focus is more on how meaningful stories are constructed, in an artistic sense, for public knowledge and action.
 You will also focus your studies in one of four concentrations: Environmental and Wildlife Filmmaking; Political, Cultural and Social Impact; Art in Entertainment; or Games and Interactivity.

 The Film & Media Arts Division of American University's School of Communication is a leader in visual storytelling and integrating the latest and evolving technologies into production and distribution.

 As a result, we are pleased to partner with Apple to provide you with recommendations for your laptop needs.
 We have an all-digital tapeless production workflow, which means that the central tool for managing media is your computer.
 Read about the specific computer requirements for this program.

 If you have prior experience in visual media, you may be able to waive the required Boot Camp courses: Principles of Video Production and/or Principles of Photography.
 You will need to submit a written request illustrating relevant coursework or professional experience, and you will be required to pass a waiver exam.
 Waiving these requirements does not reduce the number of credit hours needed to graduate.
 Students granted waivers for either or both of these required courses take more advanced coursework to fulfill the necessary academic credits to complete the program.